 - If your automatic gate won’t open, what should you do?

 Use the manual override to release the gate and manually open it.
 Check for obvious problems, such as a blown circuit breaker, and reset it if necessary.
 Ensure the battery is charged and the solar panel is clean if it runs on a solar-powered battery.
-A gate repair company will charge an average of $130–450 if that doesn’t work.
+A gate repair near you company will charge an average of $130–450 if that doesn’t work.

 - Why is my automatic gate not closing?